Literary Criticism & Cultural Commentary

 "The Civil War is in no danger of being forgotten; some would argue it never truly ended.
 As the contemporary arguments about its statues and symbols demonstrate, there is scope — need — to look beyond the brass-buttoned generals and big speeches on small hills."

-Review of Kevin Powers' A Shout in the Ruins - The Australian, May 18, 2018 (paywalled).
+Review of Kevin Powers' A Shout in the Ruins - the Weekend Australian, May 18, 2018 (paywalled).

 "Trauma is alchemical.
 The changes it wreaks in us are not well understood, nor — we are learning — generationally containable.
 There is growing evidence that trauma creates an inheritable echo that can sound in those who never knew it: an epigenetic haunting.
 When we tell stories of trauma, we are telling ghost stories."

-Combined review of Anne Connor's Two Generations, and Cynthia Banham's A Certain Light - The Australian, April 21, 2018 (paywalled)
+Combined review of Anne Connor's Two Generations, and Cynthia Banham's A Certain Light - the Weekend Australian, April 21, 2018 (paywalled)

 "When talking about the future of Australian magazines, it is too easy to get caught in the narrow furrows of old debates: print versus digital, public versus reader-funding, emerging versus established writers, fiction versus non-fiction.
 These are unanswerable questions, because their dichotomies are lazy … What’s more vital is a conversation about how the minds behind our cultural magazines approach their evolving role in a national conversation that is fractured, fickle, and fractious."